osrf/gazebo_user_guide/src/modifying_style.md

 ///
 /// An optional detailed description.
 Add if the brief description is insufficient.
 /// \param[in/out] _param1 Description of _param1
-/// \param[in/out]_param2 Description of _param1
+/// \param[in/out]_param2 Description of _param2
 /// \return Description of return value if any
 \endverbatim

-The `[in/out]` declaration for a parameters indicates if the parameter is used for input, output, or both:
+The `[in/out]` declaration for a parameter indicates if the parameter is used for input, output, or both:

 - `\param[in]`: The parameter is used for input only.
 - `\param[out]`: The parameter is used for output only.